stardustapp/graveyard/core/README.md

 Essential libraries/utilities that make up the core of a Stardust System

 ## IMPORTANT NOTICE
-This repo is, so far, only for building out the golang client side.
+This repo is, so far, only for building out the golang system architecture.
-**There is no server available yet**.
+**There is no server distribution available yet**.
-Look if you wish, but don't bother trying to run anything.
+Look if you wish, but don't try to run anything, it's not worth it yet.